polterguy/ingen/help-files/InGen/01 - Introduction.md

 ## Introduction to InGen

-InGen is the name of the software system that the feature movie _"Jurassic Park"_ is using, and this was the Software Requirement Specification (SRS) we were given in a programming contest I was participating in.
+InGen is the name of the software system that the feature movie _"Jurassic Park"_ was using, and this was the Software Requirement Specification (SRS) we were given in a programming contest I was participating in.
 Since I found it to be an interesting use case, providing an example implementation for an enterprise software system - I chose to continue working on it after